hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 hugo new site name_of_project
 ```

-Now that the project is created, change directory into the newly created project (`cd name_of_project`) .
+Now that the project is created, change directory into the newly created project (`cd name_of_project`).
 Now run this command inside the project:

 ```
 hugo server
 ```

-This will run your website on localhost with live reload by going to http://localhost:1313.
+This will run your website on the localhost with live reload by going to http://localhost:1313.
 But you might have noticed we are seeing....a blank screen.
 That’s because we still need to select a theme!

 ## Selecting a theme